 About The CSP Annual Call

-The CSP Annual Call is focused on large-scale sequence-based genomic science projects that address questions of relevance to DOE missions in energy security and sustainability and global biogeochemistry.
+The DOE JGI’s Community Science Program (CSP) Annual Call is focused on large-scale genomic science projects that address questions of relevance to DOE Biological and Environmental Research (BER) missions in sustainable biofuel and bioproducts production, global carbon cycling, and biogeochemistry.
 While applications will be accepted that address any aspect of these mission areas, priority for this call will be given to projects that address the specific areas of special emphasis that are listed in the call, and exploit the diversity of JGI technical and analytical capabilities.

 For the CSP annual call, a Letter of Intent (LOI) is required to submit a proposal to JGI.
 The letter of intent must be submitted using our web-based form.
 Submitters whose LOIs/proposals are approved will receive further instructions via email.
-Human or animal disease-causing organisms will NOT be considered under this Program.
-Only plant pathogens of relevance to bioenergy-related crops or plants will be considered.
-All proposals will be reviewed for scientific merit, DOE relevance, proposed data usage by the applicant/community, and track record of the applicant.
+Human or animal disease-related work will NOT be considered under this Program.
+Plant pathogens will only be considered if of relevance to bioenergy-related crops or plants.
+All proposals will be externally peer-reviewed for scientific merit, DOE relevance, proposed data usage by the applicant/community, and track record of the applicant.
 Proposers are encouraged to review JGI’s sample requirements; samples that are not available in a timely manner, or are of insufficient quality or quantity, will delay or potentially defer approval for sequencing.